It's great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 It is an electoral process.

-Not very many, but but they're plum equivalent, I guess, of superdelegates in a sense in the Democrat Party.
+Not very many, but they're plum equivalent, I guess, of superdelegates in a sense in the Democrat Party.

 But most of them are elected.

-Most of them are average ordinary party people or just average ordinary voters, maybe involved in party activities who want to be delegates to the convention.
+Most of them are average ordinary party people, or just average ordinary voters, maybe involved in party activities who want to be delegates to the convention.

 They go to the convention, and the list or the field of delegates is called a slate.